SkaMateria/Museum_GO/README.md

 * A user should have a list of all museums they've been to, commented on
     - In the user show page

-* A user should be able to login and edit their info
+* A user should be able to login and edit their info and add password
-    - Login page and sessions work
+    - Login page and sessions work, We did most of this!
-    - Edit page
+    - Edit page - NEED TO DO
+    - Password!!!
+We did it!

 * A user should be able to search museums by name
     - On the museum index page / navigation bar